 As a responsible manager or business owner, there are some training titles that will not necessarily directly improve productivity but they are areas of training that can be deemed ethical to provide your staff.

-Some training that might not be considered essential in a productivity sense.
+Some training might not be considered essential in a productivity sense.

 Nonetheless, in a responsible business, there can be a strong argument made for staff to have training in topics such as Mental Health in the Workplace, Digital Wellness, Mindfulness in the Workplace or Inclusive Leadership.

 Stage 5 – Detailing the Training Plan, Targets, and ROI

 ROI (Return on Investment) will need to be considered in this stage given that, as a training manager or decision-maker, you will often have to substantiate to higher management the need for certain training and how it adds value.